 The massive railway lands before the CN Tower and condo developments.
 Photo via Chuckman's Nostalgia.

 James and Albert streets.
 Photo via Chuckman's Nostalgia.

-Postcard view looking up Bay towards Old City Hall.
+Postcard view looking up Bay toward Old City Hall.

 Old City Hall and Peter Witt streetcar.
 Photo via Chuckman's Nostalgia.